 Well, before you go pulling an all-nighter trying to create a whole new Word document, you'll be glad to know that there are several ways to resolve this problem.
 Some of them are easy and may even give you access to the document in the shortest time.
-This article highlights some of the best ways to remove protection from word document without a password.
+This article highlights some of the best ways to remove protection from Word document without password.

 Part 1.
-Types of Word Protection
+Password Protection Types in Word Document

-Full Document Protection
+1.1 Full Document Protection

 When you save a Word document and add a password to it using the "File > Protect Document" option, you have applied full protection to the document.
 Once the password has been set, all the content on the document will be completely locked.
 It means that you can't access the document to read it and you can't make any changes to the document.

-Segment Document Protection
+1.2 Segment Document Protection